A Consumer's Guide to Idaho Lawyers

 Today, because the law is so complex, many lawyers limit their practice to one or two areas such as divorce, wills and estates, personal injury, or real estate.
 The more complicated or contested your case, the more important it is to hire a lawyer with proven experience in that field.

 The Idaho State Bar operates a Lawyer Referral Service that will match you with an attorney in your geographical area who handles the type of case you are looking for representation in.
 The referral itself is free of charge however, the attorneys in the Lawyer Referral Service charge up to $35 for the initial half hour consultation.
-You may find a referral online here or call the Idaho State Bar at (208) 334-4500.
+You may find an online lawyer referral or call the Idaho State Bar at (208) 334-4500.
 The attorneys who are members of the ISB Lawyer Referral Service are all members in good standing but are not otherwise rated.
 They must register to be a member of the Lawyer Referral Service and indicate the areas of law in which they will accept referrals.

 The traditional way to find a lawyer has always been word of mouth.
 Ask your family, friends, or coworkers about lawyers they have hired previously if the case is similar to yours.
 Many lawyers will also list their areas of practice in a telephone or internet directory.